nixrajput/social-media-app-flutter/README.md

 - We are also open to bug reports.
 If you would like to report a bug, please feel free to open an [issue](https://github.com/nixrajput/social-media-app-flutter/issues).
 We will try to fix the bug as soon as possible.

+- For any help and support, please join our [Telegram][telegram] group.

 ## Setup

 - Create `secrets.dart` file in constants folder.